 Personality plays a huge roll in engaging users.
 When a social messaging bot has an interesting personality, users want to stick around and continue chatting with the bot.
 When a customer support bot has a warm, inviting personality, users feel comfortable approaching it for assistance.

-For an example of an outlandishly on-brand Chatbot personality, look no further than the following Chatbot:
+For an example of an outlandishly on-brand bot personality, look no further than the following chatbot:

 Source: RuPaul’s Drag Race